lgrahl/saltyrtc-meta/Chunking.md

 **Message id**

 The *message id* SHALL be any 32 bit unsigned integer.
 It is RECOMMENDED to start with 0 and to increment the counter for each message.
+The *message id* MAY wrap back to 0 on integer overflow.

 **Serial number**